Arthur-Woodlee/front-end-foundations/README.md

 ├── package-lock.json          # Dependency tree lock file
 ├── README.md                  # Project documentation
 └── webpack.config.js          # Webpack configuration

+# Note: The 'dist/' directory is not included in the repository.
+# It is generated automatically when you run 'npx webpack' to build the project.
 </code></pre>

 <h2>Getting Started</h2>